QuinnCiccoretti/iWiimote/README.md

 cd server
 python start.py
 ```
 Run the above to start the server.

+On your mobile phone,
-Scan the QR code and go to the website on your local network for instructions.
+scan the QR code and go to the website on your local network for instructions.
 The webpage will walk you through installation of the certificates you generated in the firs step.

 ### 3. Start the controller server